 In the farthest flung corners of the Cape lie gnarly, old, national treasures – ancient vines once farmed with Percheron draft horses, both now a rare breed.
 Percheron Old Vine Cinsault, celebrates this harmonious marriage of nature.
 Classically restrained with soft savoury fruit and a veil of exotic spice on the finish – pure elegance.

-Vines are mostly 65 year old bush vines from hidden corners of the Cape; a true national treasure.
+These vines are old, on average 40-year-old bush vines, some much older all from hidden corners of the Cape; a true national treasure.
 No irrigation is used on the vineyards and very little crop control is needed due to the age of the vines naturally restricting yield.
 All grapes are harvested by hand.

-A real gem of a wine and at a fantastic low price.
+A real gem of a wine from South Africa and at a fantastic low price.